techsoft3d/HC-ImageServer/README.md

-## Communicator Version
+## HOOPS Communicator Version
 This version of the HC Image Server is using **HOOPS Communicator 2022 SP1 U2**.
-It will not work with scs files generated with newer versions of HOOPS Communicator.
+It will likely not work with scs files generated with newer versions of HOOPS Communicator unless you provide a custom viewer directory (see above).